 First, make sure you’re visiting your eye doctor yearly to receive a comprehensive eye exam.
 People usually only visit their eye doctor for new eyeglass prescriptions or common eye health conditions like strained eyes and fatigue, but often your doctor can also catch other health problems for which you may not even know you had symptoms, such as glaucoma, macular degeneration or diabetes.
 Knowing your family’s eye health history can also help your doctor predict, diagnose and treat vision impairments.

-Another simple way to save your sight is by wearing protecting eyewear in potentially hazardous situations.
+Another simple way to save your sight is by wearing protecting eyewear to avoid common eye injuries in potentially hazardous situations.
 Wear sunglasses and a hat whenever outside to avoid sun damage to eyes.
 Regular exercise, a healthy diet and drinking plenty of water also helps.
-Quitting smoking reduces the risk of glaucoma and cataracts.
+Quitting smoking reduces the risk of macular degeneration, glaucoma and cataracts.
 All of these easy steps go a long way in preserving your vision and ultimately your way of life.

 To learn more about how to protect your eyes, schedule an appointment with the eye doctors at Washington Eye Physicians and Surgeons.